tbgicgeb/iRSVPred-2.0/README.md

 To know more about the deep learning model scripts and files, please visit the [Repo](https://github.com/nimitiwari08/iRSVPred_2).
 Visit our [Webserver](https://bioinfo.icgeb.res.in/irsvpred_2/index.php) for iRSVPred 2.0

+## Webserver
+The webpage was developed and designed by [Dr. Arun Sharma](https://www.linkedin.com/in/dr-arun-sharma-4a388733/) and [Sushmita Sharma](https://www.linkedin.com/in/sushmita-sharma-a7968977/).
+And visit our latest [Webserver](https://bioinfo.icgeb.res.in/irsvpred_2).

+## Android Application
+To know more about the Android application developed by [Hemant Kumar Joon](https://www.linkedin.com/in/hemantjoon/) please check out the [Repo](https://github.com/tbgicgeb/iRSVPred-2.0-Android-Application).

 ## iRSVPred (previous version) Model Git Repository
 To know more about the Machine learning model developed by [Dr. Arun Sharma](https://github.com/arunsharma8osdd) for previous version please check out the [Repo](https://github.com/arunsharma8osdd/iRSVPred).\
 and visit our [Webserver](https://apexbtic.icgeb.res.in/rice)

-## Webserver Developer
-The webpage was developed and designed by [Dr. Arun Sharma](https://www.linkedin.com/in/dr-arun-sharma-4a388733/) and [Sushmita Sharma](https://www.linkedin.com/in/sushmita-sharma-a7968977/)

-## Android Developer
-Android application is developed by [Hemant Kumar Joon](https://www.linkedin.com/in/hemantjoon/)

 ## License